Story Highlights

 Â鶹´«Ã½AV |

 These results make this clear: Americans who feel they don't have enough money to live comfortably experience substantially greater financial worry and engage in cost-cutting or income-generating behaviors at a significantly higher rate than Americans who feel they do have enough money to live comfortably.
 Carrying debt can exacerbate that perception.
-But on its own, does not seem to lead to for Americans.
+But on its own, carrying debt does not seem to lead to for Americans.
 Though debt is an integral and expected part of most Americans' day-to-day experience, it does carry consequences that can have a meaningful impact on people's lives.

 The second article in this series looks at generational differences in attitudes toward debt and the overall implications of debt in America.